DoSomething/DoSomething-7.x/sites/all/modules/dosomething/dosomething_campaign_styles/campaign_styles/2012/spit/README.txt

   increases the specificity of the styles on the microsite to insure that there aren't any conflicts with the sitewide CSS by adding "#cmp" before every style declaration.
 It is messy but the best we have right now.

+// EASTER EGG
+  Still there?
+While entirely surprising here is a little treat for sticking it out.

+  $('#cmp').load('sites/all/modules/dosomething/dosomething_campaign_styles/campaign_sty
+  les/2012/spit/code.html');

+  Create a file called "code.html" and put the above line in your .js file while developing.
+It will laod the HTML file, empty div#cmp and inject the loaded HTML.
+Do not use this on production!
+Locally, it should save you some click+load time in Panelizer.

+Maxwell